 - Grant winners will share their experiences within two years of receiving the award:

-- by teaching a class, holding a demonstration, making a display, or any other means of sharing information with the general membership.
+- or any other means of sharing information with the general membership.

 Apply for a Grant now.

-If you have any questions about grants, applications, or the process, please contact the NBG president.
+If you have any questions about scholarships, applications, or the process, please contact the NBG president.